≡ Menu

 23. Transamerica

-Select-a-Term: AIG term life insurance allows you to choose term lengths of 10 years, or any term from 15 to 35 years.
+Select-a-Term: AIG term life insurance allows you to choose term lengths of 10 years or any term from 15 to 35 years.
 The policy is fully convertible with no proof of insurability (i.e. no exam of health questions).
-Available riders include child rider, waiver of premium, and terminal illness rider.
+Available riders include child riders, waiver of premium, and terminal illness riders.

 Guaranteed Issue Whole Life Insurance: AIG also offers one of the best final expense insurance policies.
 Face amounts range from $5,000 – $25,000.
 The policy is guaranteed acceptance for ages 50-85.